Daily Current Affairs Quiz

 The Television Rating Policy 2026, notified by the Ministry of Information and Broadcasting, mandates what minimum percentage of independent directors on TV rating agency boards?

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: this connects to GS2 (Media regulation, freedom of press) and GS4 (Ethics in media and advertising).
+| 📌 Exam Tip | this connects to GS2 (Media regulation, freedom of press) and GS4 (Ethics in media and advertising).
 UPSC may test TRAI vs I&B Ministry jurisdiction — TRAI recommends, the Ministry notifies policy.
+Cable Television Networks (Regulation) Act 1995 and IT Act 2000 are the parent legislative frameworks. |

 Question 21 of 30